fielding/gigo/README.md

 ## Features

-- **Upscale any prompt**: Select sloppy text and transform it into a detailed technical spec
-- **Multiple input methods**: Use selected text, input box, or clipboard
+- **One hotkey does it all**: `Cmd+Shift+G` intelligently handles selection, clipboard, or manual input
-- **Clipboard workflow**: Copy lazy prompt, upscale in-place, paste the gold
+- **Clipboard workflow**: Copy lazy prompt, hit hotkey, paste the gold - perfect for Cursor chat
 - **Undo/History**: Restore original prompts if the upscale isn't what you wanted
 - **Custom system prompt**: Tweak the upscaling behavior to your preferences
 - **Smart LLM fallback**: Automatically uses `vscode.lm` API when available, falls back to OpenAI/Anthropic